 Technology evolves rapidly, and your documentation must keep pace.
 What was accurate six months ago might be completely outdated today.
 Regular updates demonstrate your commitment to providing users with the most current and reliable guidance.

-Remember that documentation is not a one-time project but an ongoing commitment to user success.
+Remember that creating user documentation is not a one-time project but an ongoing commitment to user success.
 By investing time in consistent review and improvement, you create a resource that truly supports and empowers your users.

 Below is a comprehensive table summarizing the key steps, goals, and benefits of creating effective user documentation as discussed in the article.